 There will always be customers who would prefer to save £50 than take hold luggage or those who don’t mind the race to find a seat, or even those who would rather not have complimentary beverages whilst in the air if it saved them a pound from their ticket price.
 I am not one of those people but I do want value.
 The difference is how you judge what value means to you.
 To me, value is being valued as a customer and three Euros for an app is, quite simply, the antithesis of that.

 And, I am not alone.
 Frances Tuke, a spokesman for ABTA, which represents tour operators and travel agents, said “They (Ryanair) treat their customers with contempt.
 We know that the airline doesn’t put any store on customer relations.
 This is the way Ryanair conducts its business.
-Their goal is to appear of provide cheap flights but we don’t believe this is the way to provide customer satisfaction.
+Their goal is to appear to be providing cheap flights but we don’t believe this is the way to provide customer satisfaction.
 Our members don’t do this — their customers expect a high level of service.”